 - Designed for Emergency Medicine trained physicians in collaboration with the Department of Emergency Medicine, Michigan Center for Integrative Research in Critical Care (MCIRCC), and Michigan Medicine directive to expand care of the critically ill.

-- The IM-CCM program is a two-year fellowship that involves rotations in the Critical Care Medical Unit, Neurological Critical Care Unit, Critical Care Unit, Cardiovascular Intensive Care Unit, Emergency Department Intensive Care Unit, Surgical Intensive Care Unit, Palliative Care, Nutrition and several electives.
+- The IM-CCM program is a two-year fellowship that involves rotations in the Critical Care Medical Unit, Neurological Critical Care Unit, Cardiovascular Intensive Care Unit, Emergency Department Intensive Care Unit, Surgical Intensive Care Unit, Palliative Care, Nutrition and several electives.
 The IM-CCM fellow will be rotating in the Critical Care Medical Unit three months each year.

 - All Emergency Medicine resident applicant are encouraged to complete the prerequisite 6 months of Internal Medicine rotations (including 3 months of medical ICU) prior to application.